wiiu-env/SplashscreenModule/README.md

 [![CI-Release](https://github.com/wiiu-env/SplashscreenModule/actions/workflows/ci.yml/badge.svg)](https://github.com/wiiu-env/SplashscreenModule/actions/workflows/ci.yml)
 # SplashscreenModule
 This module is supposed to be loaded with the [EnvironmentLoader](https://github.com/wiiu-env/EnvironmentLoader).
-It will render a "splash screen" from the sd card while other modules of the environment are loading.
+It will render a "splash screen" from the SD card while other modules of the environment are loading.

 ## Usage